radius-project/design-notes/recipe/2023-11-validate-template-path.md

 ### Goals

-- If a supported module source for a Terraform recipe is provided, the recipe registration should succeed
+- If a supported module source for a Terraform recipe is provided, the recipe registration should succeed.
 - If an unsupported module source for a Terraform recipe is provided, the recipe registration should fail and return a detailed error message to the user.

 ### Non goals

 - Adding support and testing for additional module sources (Github, S3, etc).
 These will be addressed as needed based on customer feedback.
-- Changing behavior to support private module sources
+- Adding support for private module sources.

 ### User scenarios (optional)